Kp0c/crime-topography/README.md

 - The `ct-chart` component is responsible for rendering the chart and also it is a controller for animations

 `main.js` wires all the components together.

+`event.service.js` is responsible for receiving data from the server and mutating it into more convenient format.

 `constants.js` contains generic constants for the app.